YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 What's important is that anyone will be able to execute his own classification and decide if he views it as a _Pattern_.
 <br/>

-Since it's an individual discernment - I'd like to give examples of stuff I'd call _Patterns_:
+Since it's an individual discernment - here are a few examples of stuff I'd call _Patterns_:

 * Math
 <br/>
 Prove that the root of 2 is a irrational number.
 <br/>
 <br/>
-Why a _Pattern_?
-The classic solution is to the above is prove by contradiction.
+Why a _Pattern_? - The classic solution is to the above is prove by contradiction.
 I see it as a pattern since I can imagine many problems that would require me to use the solution.
 Maybe I'll need to prove that root of 5 isn't a rational number of perhaps use that root of 2 isn't a rational in the context of a Geometry problem.